Review: Medline Fit Right Ultra Briefs (M/L)

-Okay so I have been reading reviews online for this product.
-Generally it is rated below average to some and gets a lot of crap because of the brand associated with it.
-Hear me out they aren’t actually terrible as a budget brand of diapers.
-Fitright ultra or super by Medline are some pretty awesome briefs that don’t cost a lot.
+Okay, so I have been reading various difference reviews online for this product.
+Generally it is rated below average to some and gets a lot of crap, no pun intended.
+Due to the brand , it is understandable.
+They aren’t actually terrible as a budget brand of adult diapers.
+Fitright ultra by Medline are some pretty awesome briefs that don’t cost a lot.
 They come in a lot more sizes than humanly possible and guess what?
-I can literally flood them and yes of course they feel wet afterwards.
-There was a stupid amazon or yahoo review a couple months back that said they feel like wearing a wet sponge.
+You can literally flood them, of course, they will feel wet afterwards.
+There was a few stupid amazon reviews months ago that claimed it to be like wearing a wet sponge.
 That is not the case with these adult diapers.

-Nope they aren’t bad for a budget brief with tabs.
-I’d say they are even better than depends and attends in some retrospects.
-They are cloth-backed but guess what if you don’t like cloth backed and are on a pinch they sell plastic pants that will make them plastic backed!
-Like seriously.
-10 bucks for 20 of them vs 30-40 for plastic backed ones.
-I bought three pairs of the whitest plastic pants out there on amazon for like 10 bucks and you can just hand wash and air dry.
+They aren’t bad for a budget brief with tabs, they are even better than depends/attends in holding a lot of liquid.
+They are cloth-backed but guess what if you don’t like cloth backed they sell plastic pants that will make them plastic backed!
+Ten bucks for twenty of them vs thirty-forty for plastic backed ones.
+I bought three pairs of the white plastic pants on amazon for like ten bucks.
+You can just hand wash and air dry. the plastic pants

 Try them out!

 So basically in this semi-review, you can make the cheap budget diapers work.
-Don’t do store brand, oh god please don’t do those unless they are given out for free.
-Medline’s other products are shit though, the unisex underwear are basically non-useful if you are a guy as they don’t leave much room.
+Don’t do store brand, oh please don’t do those unless they are given out for free.
+Medline’s other products are crap, though the unisex underwear are basically non-useful if you are a guy as they don’t leave much room.
 For fecal incontinence they do very well in my opinion.
 Medline super/ultra briefs hold more than expected and with the little ruffles it contains them.
 An Amazon reviewer said that they don’t contain the smell of feces very well.
 I’d recommend them to change the brief if you poop in them to avoid a nasty diaper rash!

-I know ABDLs don’t really enjoy cheap diapers but for those of us who have problems, the fitright briefs are comfortable and aren’t noisy.
+I know budget diapers aren’t popular among some circles but for those of us who have to wear diapers daily, the fitright briefs are comfortable and aren’t noisy.
 As always I do recommend buying them from a thrift store (I got my first ones from a thrift store) or buy them.
-As for a star rating of some sort, I’d give them a 4/5 for trying.
+As for a star rating of some sort, I’d give them a B+ grade for trying.
 They were made specifically for the medicare price point and guess what, that is amazing that they even hold up this well.

 The underwear from medline again suck, don’t even buy them.
 The briefs are as mentioned above better than expected.
 If you are looking for underwear I’d stick with the attends or depends.